 (B) Equitable Geographic distribution.-In awarding grants under this subsection the Secretary shall ensure an equitable distribution of such grants across geographically diverse areas.
-(5) Use of funds.- (A) In General.-An eligible entity that receives a grant under this subsection shall use the grant funds to carry out activities that are designed to assist youth in acquiring the skills, credentials, and employment experience that are necessary to succeed in the labor market, including the activities identified in section 129.
+(5) Use of funds.- (A) In General.-An eligible entity that receives a grant under this subsection shall use the grant funds to carry out activities that are designed to assist eligible youth in acquiring the skills, credentials, and employment experience that are necessary to succeed in the labor market, including the activities identified in section 129.
 (B) ACTIVITIES.-The activities carried out pursuant to subparagraph (A) may include the following:

-(i) Training and internships for out-of-school youth in sectors of the economy experiencing, or projected to experience, high growth. (ii) Dropout prevention activities for in-school youth. (iii) Activities designed to assist special youth populations, such as court-involved youth and youth with disabilities. (iv) Activities combining remediation of academic skills, work readiness training, and work experience, and including linkages to postsecondary education, apprenticeships, and career-ladder employment. (v) Activities, including work experience, paid internships, and entrepreneurial training, in areas where there is a migration of youth out of the areas.
+(i) Training and internships for out-of-school youth in sectors of the economy experiencing, or projected to experience, high growth. (ii) Dropout prevention activities for in-school youth. (iii) Activities designed to assist special youth populations, such as court-involved youth and youth with disabilities.

+(iv) Activities combining remediation of academic skills, work readiness training, and work experience, and including linkages to postsecondary education, apprenticeships, and career-ladder employment. (v) Activities, including work experience, paid internships, and entrepreneurial training, in areas where there is a migration of youth out of the areas.

 (C) Participant eligibility.-Youth who are 14 years of age through 21 years of age, as of the time the eligibility determination is made, may be eligible to participate in activities carried out under this subsection.
-(6) Grant period.-The Secretary shall make a grant under this subsection for a period of 2 years and may renew the grant, if the eligible entity has performed successfully, for a period of not more than 3 succeeding years.
+(6) GRANT PERIOD.-The Secondary shall make a grant under this subsection for a period of 2 years and may renew the grant, if the eligible entity has performed successfully, for a period of not more than 3 succeeding years.

-- (7) Matching funds required.-The Secretary shall require that an eligible entity that receives a grant under this subsection provide non-Federal matching funds in an amount to be determined by the Secretary that is not less than 10 percent of the cost of activities carried out under the grant.
-The Secretary may require that such non-Federal matching funds be provided in cash resources, noncash resources, or a combination of cash and noncash resources. - (8) Evaluation.-The Secretary shall reserve not more than 3 percent of the funds described in subsection (a)(1) to provide technical assistance to, and conduct evaluations of (using appropriate techniques as described in section 172(c)), the projects funded under this subsection. (c) Discretionary Grants for Youth Activities.- (1) In General.-From the funds described in subsection (a)(2), the Secretary may award grants to eligible entities to provide activities that will assist youth in preparing for, and entering and retaining, employment.
-(2) ELIGIBLE ENTITY.-În this subsection, the term "eligible entity" means a public or private entity that the Secretary determines would effectively carry out activities relating to youth under this subsection.
+(7) MATCHING FUNDS REQUIRED.-The Secretary shall require that an eligible entity that receives a grant under this subsection provide non-Federal matching funds in an amount to be determined by the Secretary that is not less than 10 percent of the cost of activities carried out under the grant.
+The Secretary may require that such non-Federal matching funds be provided

+in cash resources, noncash resources, or a combination of cash and noncash resources.

+(8) Evaluation.-The Secretary shall reserve not more than 3 percent of the funds described in subsection (a)(1) to provide technical assistance to, and conduct evaluations of (using appropriate techniques as described in section 172(c)), the projects funded under this subsection.

+(c) Competitive First Jobs for Youth.-

+(1) Eligible entity.-In this subsection, the term "eligible entity" means a consortium that-

+(A) shall include-

+(i)(I) a State board; or

+(II) a local board; and

+(ii) a consortium of businesses, including small businesses;

+(B) may include 1 or more-

+(i) local educational agencies;

+(ii) institutions of higher education;

+(iii) business intermediaries;

+(iv) community-based organizations; or

+(v) entities carrying out programs under the Act of August 16, 1937 (commonly known as the "National Apprenticeship Act"; 50 Stat.
+664, chapter 663; 29 U.S.C.
+50 et seq.); and

+(C) submits an application under paragraph (3).